andrew-petersen-integracredit/flat_map/README.markdown

 # FlatMap

-FlatMap is a flexible tool for mapping a complex, deeply nested object graph into a mapper object with all mapepd attributes accessible in a plain way.
+FlatMap is a flexible tool for mapping a complex, deeply nested object graph into a mapper object with all mapped attributes accessible in a plain way.

 ## Usage